Pelly Branch Library, 1921-1948

 Middle Years

 Circulation continued to rise, with 11,119 books checked out in 1929.
 With Pelly’s population at just 4,000, this high circulation reflected a strong community interest in reading.
 County Librarian Ruth Underwood Pooley highlighted the exceptionally high turnover of books in rural libraries in her annual report.
-During the early 1930s, yearly circulation remained between 11,000 and 15,000 books.
+During the early 1930s, circulation remained between 11,000 and 15,000 books per year.
 Calverta Lannou served as the librarian from 1931 to 1935, followed by Hazel Escobas in 1935.

 Unlike many HCPL branches housed in schools, which often closed during the summer, the Pelly Library remained open since it was located in City Hall.
 This allowed local children to participate in summer reading clubs - an early version of today's Summer Reading Program.
 In 1936, ten children earned diplomas for completing the reading challenge.

-During the late 1930s, the Pelly branch's ranking in circulation gradually declined as other libraries—including those in Goose Creek, La Porte, Humble, and Pasadena—saw increased use.
-The introduction of a new bookmobile in 1937 further impacted circulation system-wide by bringing books directly to communities that had previously needed to travel to library branches.
-In 1938, the Pelly branch began to offer weekly story hours to help the library bring in more children.
+During the late 1930s, the Pelly branch's circulation ranking gradually declined as other libraries—including those in Goose Creek, La Porte, Humble, and Pasadena—saw increased use.
+The introduction of a new bookmobile in 1937 further impacted the circulation system-wide by bringing books directly to communities that had previously needed to travel to library branches.
+In 1938, the Pelly branch began offering weekly story hours to attract more children.

 Later Years and Eventual Closure